leta199/Simulation-Random-Walks-/README.md

 - Visualised each of the three trail functions to pick best simulated proababilty comapred to known analytical solution.
 - Final beta function defined.

-## FUNCTION TESTS
-For the final tests of the functions I carried out the following tests:
-1) **Edge cases**- using the `testthat` package I made sure the known porobabilities such as 2 given a sum of 7 are within a tolernace of 0.01.

-2) **Extreme values**- function would continue to run when values where outside of reasonable bounds.

-3) **If statement revision**- limited values that could be entered ustilisng if statements.

-4) **Error messages with if statements**- changed the output of format messages utilising `$` to call only specific error messages.

-## FUNCTION EXAMPLES
-The function I created `conditional_sum_prob()` calculates the probablity of your first toss being a specific value given the sum of two dice rolls is a specific value.

-It has two main arguments:
-`first_toss`- what is the value of the first toss.
-`sum_of_tosses`- what is the sum of two dices tossed.

-1) Probability of the first toss being 2 given the sum of the two is 7 would be:
-`conditional_sum_prob(2,7`)
-returns [0.167] ≈ 1/6

-2) Probability of first toss being 7 given sum is 12 would be:
-`conditional_sum_prob(7,12)`
-returns  ["Please enter a value from 1-6 for the first toss"]

-3) Probability of first toss being 3 given sum is 14 would be:
-`conditional_sum_prob(3,14)`
-returns ["Please enter a value from 2-12 for the sum of tosses"]

-4) Probability of first toss being 7 given sum is 14 would be:
-`conditonal_prob_Sum(7,14)`
-returns  ["Please enter a value from 1-6 for the first toss"]  ["Please enter a value from 2-12 for the sum of tosses"]
-6) Probability of first toss being 1 given sum is 8 would be:
-`conditonal_sum_prob(1,8)`
-returns [0]

  ## PROJECT STRUCTURE
 |[Simulation- Conditional Probability](https://github.com/leta199/Simulation-Conditional-Probability)